Where to Stay in New York: A First Timers Guide (2025)

 Things to do in Times Square

-• Watch a Broadway show: New York City is renowned around the world for its magnificent theatre shows.
-From The Lion King to Wicked and Chicago, there is a theatre show out there for everyone.
+• Watch a Broadway show: New York City is renowned worldwide for its magnificent theatre shows.
+From The Lion King to Wicked and Chicago, there is a theatre show for everyone.

-• Visit Madame Tussauds New York: this famous wax museum is home to hundreds of wax creations of famous stars.
-Take a selfie with the likes of Harry Styles or Jennifer Aniston.
+• Visit Madame Tussauds in New York.
+This famous wax museum is home to hundreds of wax creations of famous stars.
+Take a selfie with Harry Styles or Jennifer Aniston.

 • Visit Top of The Rock: the famous Rockefeller Center is a short walk from Times Square.
 You can visit Top of the Rock for epic skyline views during the day or night.
 In my opinion, Top of the Rock is the best observation deck in New York City.

-• Admire Grand Central: if you’re looking for free things to do in New York, consider visiting the iconic Grand Central Station.
+• Admire Grand Central: If you’re looking for free things to do in New York, consider visiting the iconic Grand Central Station.
 You can go inside the station to admire the incredible architecture.
-There’s also a great food hall underneath the station.
+There’s also a fantastic food hall underneath the station.

 Views from Top of the Rock